 Imagine my surprise when new Mexican restaurants moved into town with their fresh ingredients and fancy green salsa.
 At first I didn’t want to try it because I thought it would be too hot and because, well, it was green.
 But pretty soon, I was a convert.
 I love the tanginess of the tomatillos and freshness of the cilantro.

-Because tomatillos taste a little, well, raw (plus SUPER tangy), I toss the tomatillos in fat free cooking spray (like I Can’t Believe It’s Not Butter spray if you’re wondering what I’m talking about) to take the edge off and add a little sweetness, but I add fresh cilantro and chopped green onions to keep that fresh flavor.
+Because tomatillos taste a little, well, raw (plus SUPER tangy), I toss the tomatillos in some extra-virgin olive oil and roast them to take the edge off and add a little sweetness, but I add fresh cilantro and chopped green onions to keep that fresh flavor.

 They only roast for about 15 minutes–enough time to do something productive like a load of dishes (or less productive, like a few games of Doodle Jump on my phone).